10 Year Smoke Alarm Law in New York

 3. The provisions of this section shall not apply to solely battery operated smoke detecting alarm devices powered by a replaceable, removable battery that have been ordered by, or are in the inventory of, owners, managing agents, contractors, wholesalers or retailers on or before the effective date of this section.
 The provisions of this section shall not apply to smoke detecting alarm devices that receive their power from the electrical system of the building, fire alarm systems with smoke detectors, fire alarm devices that connect to a panel, devices that use a low-power radio frequency wireless communication signal, or such other devices as the state fire administrator shall designate through its regulatory process.

-What does this actually mean to you as a home buyer or home owner?
+What does this new law actually mean to you as a home buyer or home owner?

 - All battery-powered smoke alarms that are sold in the state must have batteries that last for at least 10 years.
 The battery must be permanently installed and can’t be replaced.